New Force (Italy): History

 In 2001 general election, New Force gained 13,622 votes at the Chamber of Deputies.

 In 2008 general election, the party won 0.30% in the Chamber and 0.26% in the Senate.
 It has not been elected a parliamentary presented himself in the lists of the party.
 Following the resignation of mandatory Alessandra Mussolini, elected to the Chamber of Deputies, Roberto Fiore became MEP.

 In 2013 general election, New Force got 89,812 votes (0.26%) in the Chamber of Deputies and 81,521 votes in the Senate, failing to elect any candidate but becoming the largest far-right party in Italy.

 In 2016, New Force was featured in an episode of Huang's World on the television channel Viceland.
 In the episode, the members went out to eat with Eddie Huang, the host, and an apparent local Sicilian walked by and happened to recognize the politicians and yelled at them for their far-right views.
 It ends with the host and camera crew going to jail because, they claimed, the New Force members had them arrested by the police.

 For the 2018 general election New Force joined with Tricolour Flame to form the Italy for the Italians coalition.

 In May 2020 an internal party split takes place, dozens of offices throughout Italy leave the party giving life to a new entity called National Movement – The Network of the Patriots in controversy with the management of Fiore and Castellino considered not very transparent and too close to Matteo Salvini as well as aiming exclusively at obtaining media hype.
 The new political entity is officially founded on 10 October 2020.

-On 9 October 2021 New Force militants attacked the headquarters of the CGIL labour union during a protest march against vaccine passports.
+On 9 October 2021 New Force militants attacked the Italian General Confederation of Labour's headquarters during a protest march against vaccine passports.
 Party founder and national secretary Roberto Fiore, the chief of the Roman chapter of the party Giuliano Castellino, the former NAR terrorist Luigi Aronica and other party members were arrested in the aftermath of the attack.

-On 11 October the Public Prosecutor's Office at the Court of Rome imposed a block on the party's site.
+On 11 October 2021 the Public Prosecutor's Office at the Court of Rome imposed a block on the party's website.